Import and sync users

 Running a sync

-From the Import & Sync tab, find your saved sync configuration and select Run.
+Find your saved sync configuration, and then select Run.

 Preview

-Before the system applies any changes, it classifies every row in your file to help you audit the impact:
+Before the system applies changes, it classifies each source record so you can review the expected impact.

 | Classification | Meaning |